Irregulars In The Future Tense Spanish

 • -án (third person plural - ellos/ellas/ustedes)

-For example, the regular verb hablar (to speak) conjugates in the future tense as follows:
+Here's one way to look at it: the regular verb hablar (to speak) conjugates in the future tense as follows:

 • Hablaré (I will speak)